Casehero

 AsiaInfo was established by Edward Tian and James Ding in 1993 in Texas, USA.
 At the initial stage, the company was focusing on putting out a newsletter over the Internet.
 Its core activity was collecting and providing business information on Asia to interested parties.

-The firm started to translate selected topics from 120 Asian newspapers, mainly articles of interest to the business community, translating them into English, and sending out a daily newsletter.
+The firm started to translate selected topics from 120 Asian newspapers, mainly articles of interest to the business community, translating them into English and sending out a daily newsletter.
 By 1994, the company had 8,000 clients, including Dow Jones and Reuters.

 In late 1994, China Telecom (a state-owned telecommunication enterprise) decided to initiate a pilot project for an Internet service offering christened as “China Net.”
 AsiaInfo competed for and won a subcontract from Sprint to develop a portion of the China Net pilot project.

 From 1995 through 1997, AsiaInfo operated primarily as a systems integrator.
 In 1997, however, the company began developing its own “systems software.”
-It was a software designed to handle many of the basic and standard tasks of running any network, such as tracking usage, billing customers, and monitoring network performance.
+It was software designed to handle many of the basic and standard tasks of running any network, such as tracking usage, billing customers, and monitoring network performance.

 AsiaInfo incurred a net loss of USD 382,019 in 1997 and a net income of USD 1,535,810 in 1998.

-Chapter 3: Economy analysis
+Chapter 3: Economy Analysis

 3.1 Economy analysis:

-In the Chinese economy, two interrelated trends have been seen, the output of non-private firms (SOEs and local and collective enterprises) is declining (100% in 1978 to 67.9% in 1996), and at the same time, private enterprise is blossoming.
+In the Chinese economy, two interrelated trends have been seen: the output of non-private firms (SOEs and local and collective enterprises) is declining (100% in 1978 to 67.9% in 1996), and at the same time, private enterprise is blossoming.

 Though there are still productions and import quotas and price is highly controlled, the situation has changed since 1998.
 Central and province-level economic development has been ensured, assisting in establishing and running a new business.

-The state-owned enterprise’s monopoly had been reduced, the Chinese currency became freely convertible, and the government had been started to shut down or privatize inefficient state-owned enterprises.
+The state-owned enterprise’s monopoly had been reduced, the Chinese currency became freely convertible, and the government had started to shut down or privatize inefficient state-owned enterprises.

 The Chinese government had started to invest in developing the communications infrastructure.
 As an outcome, the number of telephone lines grew from 6.9 million to 54.9 million (with more than 40% growth) between 1990 and 1996.

 The total number of families and individuals under telephone and other communication lines had been increased.
 PC and Internet usage was limited but projected to grow rapidly.
-The present condition of this economy is quite helpful in establishing and running Telecommunication and Internet business.
+The present condition of this economy is quite helpful in establishing and running Telecommunication and Internet businesses.

-Chapter 4: Industry analysis
+Chapter 4: Industry Analysis

 4.1 Industry analysis:

-In recent years, Internet usage had become a trend in China, as the total number of internet users is increasing rapidly.
+In recent years, Internet usage has become a trend in China, as the total number of internet users is increasing rapidly.
 In 1995, the total number of internet users was 0.5 million in 1995, which had become 2 million in 1998, increased by around 1.5 million in just 3 years.

-Figure: Total number of internet users in China (1995-1998)
+Figure: Total number of Internet users in China (1995-1998)

 It was estimated that the government itself would spend US$60 billion on telecom infrastructure during the 1996 to 2000 time frame and that Chinese corporations would spend $12 billion on their own intranet systems over the same period.